top of page

 Even before you hire staff or rent office space, your business can still be liable for accidents, professional mistakes, or lost income.
 For example:

-• A customer trips over your laptop cord at a café meeting
+• A customer trips over your laptop cord during a café meeting.

-• A client blames your advice for financial loss and takes legal action
+• A client blames your advice for financial loss and decides to take legal action.

-• Your business laptop gets stolen with sensitive client information
+• Your business laptop gets stolen, compromising sensitive client information.

-In these cases, business insurance is your financial shield.
+In these cases, business insurance acts as your financial shield.
 It helps you avoid out-of-pocket costs and protects your long-term reputation.

 Key Types of Insurance for New Businesses